What do you need to get started with Astrophotography?

 Before we start, you need to be prepared to take the time to learn.
 This is for the patient, not the impatient and there are no shortcuts.
 Astronomy is a complex art, when you add photography (another complex art) into the mix, you will soon find many other fields you need to learn about.
 It’s hard – which is what also makes it so satisfying.
 No instant gratification here, we assure you.

-- Do invest in a quality mount – This means a EQ5 Pro (About $1400) as a minimum, HEQ5 Pro (About $1820) or NEQ6 (About $2250).
+- You need an Equatorial Mount – If you have a light scope, you can get great results with the Kson MD – you align the mount, choose your target (manually), then activate the motor which tracks.
+Otherwise, this means a EQ5 Pro (About $1400) as a minimum, HEQ5 Pro (About $1820) or NEQ6 (About $2250).
 Add up the weight of your equipment, and make sure that your mount can carry that load as an imaging layout.

-- Grab a guide camera – no matter what your imaging camera is.
-This will feed micro adjustments to your mount – You need to reliably keep the camera exactly on target.
-Nothing fancy here, get a ASI120MM Mini or the QHY5L-II-M for flawless guiding and be done with it.
-If your existing finder isn’t suitable, you can get the ZWO mini-guide scope, or the QHY equivalent.
+- You need a guide camera.
+This will help you with alignment and feed micro adjustments to your mount – get a ASI120MM Mini or the QHY5L-II-M for flawless guiding and be done with it.
+If your existing finder isn’t suitable, you can get the ZWO mini-guide scope, or the QHY equivalent, or the 8×50 Kson finder which allows you to unscrew the eyepiece and insert a camera (dual use).
 If you have a larger 60mm guide scope or are in dark skies, a QHY5L-II-C, the colour version of the QHY5L-II-M, will do perfectly well as a guider and is less expensive.

 - Planetary – You have some wonderful choice here, and it is very good as a low cost entry point.
 Good targets include Jupiter, Saturn (harder as it is smaller).
 We recommend, for ZWO, the ASI224MC which does a great job.
 It’s full colour, so no need to LRGB image, or narrowband.
 It’s also inexpensive and does a good job at solar, lunar and even deep sky and allsky if your into that.
 It’s a splendid generalist camera, it might even do for you as a deep space camera.
 We recommend, for QHY the QHY5L-II-C.